timescale/pgvectorscale/DEVELOPMENT.md

 # Setup your pgvectorscale developer environment

-This page shows you how to build pgvectorscale from source, then integrate the extension into a database in your PostgreSQL environment.
+You build pgvectorscale from source, then integrate the extension into a database in your PostgreSQL environment.

 This page shows you how to: